The following information is provided for reference purposes only and should be used at your own risk S50B30 (Euro) Engine

 Bearing top washer will likely be bound to splined shaft cover inner recess and come out with cover.

-Bearing top thrust (roller) bearing will come out with stud and center washer.
+- As you remove the center washer / stud , notice that the bearing top thrust (roller) bearing will also come out along with the stud and center washer.

-Insert pick tip between thrust bearing inner bottom and bottom washer and pry thrust bearing out (90 degree pick).
+Next, insert the pick tip between the thrust bearing inner bottom and the bottom washer.

 Remove bearing bottom washer.